 From being the “next big thing” to “the big thing today”, the use of IoT, connected devices, and automation systems in agriculture have come a long way in recent times.
-An IoT-based smart farming system powers precision agriculture by enabling producers to monitor farmlands more closely, and in near-real-time, using robots, drones, and a range of sensors.
-It also incorporates advanced machine learning and analytical tools to provide actionable insights that enable the producers to optimise crop production, including crop planning, soil management, plant propagation, and cultivation practices.
+An IoT-based smart farming equipment system powers precision agriculture by enabling producers to monitor farmlands more closely, and in near-real-time, using robots, drones, and a range of sensors.
+It also incorporates advanced machine learning and analytical tools to provide actionable insights that enable the producers to optimize crop production, including crop planning using crop management software, soil management, plant propagation, and cultivation practices.
 Combining these systems and devices with satellite imaging technology provides large agribusinesses with the scope to monitor several hundreds of farmlands spread across one or more regions.
 Other data inputs from satellites, such as assessments of weather and environmental events, enable producers to adopt agricultural practices that are more climate-smart.
-Today, there are several Earth Observation enterprises that provide organisations like CropIn with relevant and up-to-date information, thus enabling them and other stakeholders in the agroecosystem to optimise crop production.
+Today, there are several Earth Observation enterprises that provide organizations like CropIn with relevant and up-to-date information, thus enabling them and other stakeholders in the agroecosystem to optimize crop production.

 Proximity: The IoT Advantage

 Precision agriculture devices have made farming highly efficient as compared to traditional methods.
 Producers are now able to keep track of any change in field conditions through sensors.
 For instance, automated alerts for a drop in soil moisture will prompt the farmer to initiate irrigation, thereby preventing crop damage.
-Unmanned aerial vehicles (UAV), more commonly known as drones, are being used extensively today to capture aerial imagery of crops, weeds, and other assets on farmlands.
-The 3D mapping provided by these smart farming devices facilitate better soil and field analysis for better nutrient management.
-Modern drones also provide a large-scale, bird’s eye view of the farm, which allows farmers the opportunity to monitor large tracts of land in shorter periods and determine plant health, optimise irrigation, and spot potential issues more easily.
+Unmanned aerial vehicles (UAVs), more commonly known as drones, are being used extensively today to capture aerial imagery of crops, weeds, and other assets on farmlands.
+The 3D mapping provided by these smart farming devices facilitates better soil and field analysis for better nutrient management.
+Drones in agericulture also provide a large-scale, bird’s eye view of the farm, which allows farmers the opportunity to monitor large tracts of land in shorter periods and determine plant health, optimize irrigation, and spot potential issues more easily.
 Further, field staff can operate the device, either directly or autonomously, to plant seeds and spray agrochemicals.

 Advantages of IoT in Agriculture